-HCV 5.0 – Basic Needs of Local Communities
+HCV 5 – Basic Needs of Local Communities

-|Demarcation and mapping of water catchment area located within Raplex FMU||The water catchment has been demarcated on the ground and mapped in HCV map.
+|The water catchment has been demarcated on the ground and mapped in HCV map.
 This will be included in Detailed Harvesting Plan (DP) and Comprehensive Harvesting Plan (CHP) for Coupe 17 (harvesting year 2037/2038).

 |Identifying HCV 5 site through consultative process with local community

 |To inspect the integrity of demarcated water catchment area

-HCV 6.0 – Cultural Identity of Local Communities
+HCV 6 – Cultural Identity of Local Communities

-|Mapping and ground demarcation of the area.||FMU has conducted ground demarcation and map Pulau Mali in HCV map.
+|FMU has conducted ground demarcation and map Pulau Mali in HCV map.
 No encroachment detected.

 Mapping of Pulau Mali into Detailed Harvesting Plan will be conducted once harvesting operation reached Coupe 12 in the year 2031.

-|Annual monitoring of boundary and signage||Boundary monitoring conducted on June 2021.
+|Aerial boundary monitoring conducted on February 2023.
 No encroachment observed during patrolling.

-Updated on 1 Sep 2022 by SFM Department
+Updated on 22 Feb 2024 by SFM Department